supertree-toolkit/stk/doc/tutorial.rst

 Literature collection is carried out searching for relevant taxonomic terms in conjunction with terms such as "phylog*" in order to obtained literature containing original phylogenetic trees.
-Bibliographic data is stored as a `Bibtex format <http://www.bibtex.org/>`_, as the STK can import Bibtex files directly.
+Bibliographic data is stored in `Bibtex format <http://www.bibtex.org/>`_, as the STK can import Bibtex files directly.
 Bibtex is a common format and all decent reference managers can output, as can most journal websites.
 We recommend using `JabRef